mhs95/football_analytics/README.md

 ## Further improvements
 Please see the list below for further additions in the pipeline:
-  - Scrape data for all English Premier League teams
+  - Scrape data for all EPL teams
-  - Build a publicly available analytics dashboard for all squad, player and player-match level statistics
+  - Build a publicly available analytics dashboard for all squad and player level statistics
+  - Scrape Fantasy Premier League (FPL) points and transfer value data
-  - Apply machine learning algorithms to build match-score prediction models
+  - Apply machine learning algorithms to build FPL point prediction models